DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 #### The Beneficiaries

 Who benefited from this systematic dismantling?
-The investigators identified three categories:
+I identified three categories:

 **Economic Beneficiaries**: Systems that profit from dependency—consumer industries, financial institutions, pharmaceutical companies that treat the symptoms of social isolation.